-The first question is, “who gives a speech at the rehearsal dinner?
+The first question is, “Who gives a speech at the rehearsal dinner?
 Well, that is completely up to the couple to decide.
 Although the groom’s family traditionally hosts the rehearsal dinner, this does not have to be your plan.
 The rehearsal dinner can be hosted by the person or family that works best for you.

 The key is to honor the people who support you and make them feel included in your wedding.
 Is there rehearsal dinner speech etiquette?
 Certain people should be honored, and a good plan for this dinner will set the tone for your wedding.
-But it’s also about ensuring the couple feels loved and that all your guests feel welcome.
+But it’s also about ensuring the couple feels loved and all your guests feel welcome.

 Personalizing Your Rehearsal Dinner Speech

 The problem is it’s always tough to share personal memories and details with people you are meeting for the first time.
 But don’t underestimate this moment.
-You are welcoming your guests, and providing a connection point before the wedding helps everyone feel comfortable and get on the same page.
+You welcome your guests, and providing a connection point before the wedding helps everyone feel comfortable and get on the same page.
 The few minutes that you spend giving your rehearsal dinner speech are invaluable.

-Remember that most of your wedding party may not only not know one another, but some of them might be meeting for the first time.
-Sure, most of them might have met at bridesmaids’ day or guy time but think about those who may not have been able to attend for some reason.
+Remember that most of your wedding party may not only not know one another, but some might be meeting for the first time.
+Sure, most of them might have met at bridesmaids’ day or guy time, but think about those who may not have been able to attend for some reason.
 Also, family members are not typically invited to those events, so they will likely meet everyone at the rehearsal and dinner.

 Check our Wedistry board on Pinterest for more ideas! https://www.pinterest.com/wedistry/rehearsal-dinner/

 The rehearsal dinner speech is a great opportunity to make everyone feel at home.
 You should have an audience of around 20-30 guests at the rehearsal dinner.
-You have some freedom to share what you would like about the couple, and it’s always a good idea to introduce the elders of the family who are present, like the grandparents, and also welcome the family who is not officially hosting the dinner.
+You have some freedom to share what you would like about the couple, and it’s always a good idea to introduce the elders of the family who are present, like the grandparents, and welcome the family who is not officially hosting the dinner.